This site may contain affiliate links for which a small commission is received.

-GIMP does some things exceedingly well that online editors can’t and don’t do.
+From a purely designing perspective, GIMP does some things exceedingly well that many online editors can’t and won’t ever be able to do.
 Let’s face it.
-Good editors, online or downloadable, crop, resize, and manipulate images or graphics in file formats like jpg or png.
-The editor is useless without those basics.
-So looking beyond basics explains why GIMP has a large following.
+All good editors, online or downloadable, crop, resize and manipulate images or graphics in file formats like jpg or png.
+That’s required otherwise the editor is useless.
+GIMP’s ability to remove complex backgrounds, add dimensional effects, filters, erase, blend and merge images and graphics, use scripts to add special effects and much more goes beyond what other online editors can do.

-GIMP creates vector graphics, 3d and special effects that many online editors don’t (with the exception of paid software like Adobe CC and Coreldraw).
-Plus, GIMP uses scripts (written in python) to create really cool graphic effects within seconds.
-If you don’t know python, no problem free scripts are available; simple copy and paste them into GIMP’s folders.
-The scripts are available within GIMP using programs like script-fu or python-fu.
+While GIMP is not a vector graphics program like Inkscape, GIMP can be used to create some awesome graphics, 3d and special effects.
+Plus, GIMP can use and has scripts (written in python) to create really cool effects within seconds.
+If you don’t know python, that’s not a problem because there are some great free scripts available.
+You simply copy and paste them into GIMP’s folders and the scripts are available within GIMP using programs like script-fu or python-fu.

 In particular, print on demand products require cool and unique graphics; GIMP’s ability to use locally installed fonts, image backgrounds, gradients, and patterns allows for creative graphic designs.
-Some online editors like Picmonkey, Canva and a few others I mention in my article ” ” support local fonts, but few can resize, transform or “fit” fonts into shapes and 3D images.
-GIMP does that.
+Some online editors like Picmonkey, Canva and a few others I mention in my other articles support local fonts, but few can resize, transform or “fit” fonts into shapes and 3D images.
+GIMP does that and makes it a perfect choice for creating cool print-on-demand designs.
+Many of GIMP’s features with layers, filters, brushes, and masks are perfect for digital scrapbooking, photo fixes and basic image blending techniques.

 GIMP Cons For Mac Users

 There are always cons to tools and GIMP has a few.
-For one it can be challenging to learn.
-While GIMP.org provides a downloadable manual some of us prefer online support forums where hopefully a real person can answer our questions and help with issues.
-GIMP user forums are available (Reddit, Slack and a few other sites offer those) where help with using GIMP as well as debugging issues can be communicated.
+For one I already mentioned; it can be challenging to learn.
+Performing some tasks in GIMP is not always intuitive.
+I’ve certainly used other programs that were easier.
+GIMP.org does provide a downloadable manual but I was never one to sit and read a manual.
+Personally I prefer online support forums and GIMP user forums are readily available (Reddit, Slack and a few other sites offer those).
+Still, it takes time to install, tweak and get comfortable with GIMP.

-GIMP is feature rich; that means it has a lot of options.
+GIMP is feature-rich; that means it has a lot of options.
 On the downside, GIMP has a lot to configure.
-That too is a challenge at time.
+That too is a challenge at a time.
 Particularly support for GIMP on Macs is not as well documented as for Windows or Linux.
-In fact my gripe is that installing and configuring GIMP on MAC is a more difficult.
+In fact, my gripe is that installing and configuring GIMP on MAC is more difficult.
 But once set up, GIMP is a great tool and worth the effort.

 While GIMP is called the GNU Image Manipulation Program, it could just be considered the free version of Photoshop.